magicaussie/wledger/README.md

 ```

 Visit `http://localhost:8080` to see the WLEDger UI.
->Tip: Install the website as a PWA on Android or iOS to get a native app-like experience.
+>Tip: Save the website as a shortcut on Android or iOS for quick access!

 ### Option 2: Build from Source